unibo-dtm-se-2324-helpining/report/sections/03-design/index.md

 ## Modelling

 ### Domain Modelling
-The domain model for 'Helpining' is designed using Domain-Driven Design (DDD) principles, ensuring that the core business logic is well encapsulated and decoupled from technical details.
+The domain model for 'Helpining' is designed using Unified Modelling Language (UML) principles, ensuring that the core business logic is well encapsulated and decoupled from technical details.

 #### Class Diagrams: